 The 22.4m craft is driven by two diesel engines that provide integrated lift and forward thrust and is capable of carrying 80 passengers or 12 tons of cargo, achieving a top speed of 50 knots.

 From our extensive knowledge in the maritime sector, experience in proven technology and relationships with key partners, the new craft features break-through technology and delivers the advantages of low running and maintenance costs, as well as exceptionally low noise, low emissions and a fully flexible internal layout.
-Some of the advances in technology include our new hybrid diesel electric drive system and bonded aluminium structures as an alternative to traditional welding.
+Some of the advances in technology include our new diesel electric drive system and bonded aluminium structures as an alternative to traditional welding.

-Powered by two engines instead of four and using bigger propellers has resulted in signification improvements in noise levels and fuel savings of up to a third, these production improvements on the 12000TD mean the noise levels are significantly reduced when compared with craft of a similar size, the average reading taken in the public space was 74dB, equivalent to that of office noise.
+Powered by two engines instead of four and using slower turning propellers has resulted in signification improvements in noise levels and fuel savings of up to a third, these production improvements on the 12000TD mean the noise levels are significantly reduced when compared with craft of a similar size, the average reading taken in the public space was 74dB, equivalent to that of office noise.

 The 12000TD is the first passenger hovercraft to be built and used in the UK for over a decade.
 Griffon and Hovertravel worked closely together to develop a craft with passenger comfort in mind.
 The front of the craft is fitted with two loading ramps for quicker and easier boarding of passengers and light cargo, providing a quicker turn-around time.
 This change in design allows bicycles, wheelchairs and suitcases to go straight inside the craft, whilst larger windows provide greater visibility for passengers on board.